Navigating the Home Buying Process in a Seller’s Market

 Even before the COVID-19 crisis hit, our local real estate industry had been in a seller’s market.
 The Greater Charlotte area has been experiencing rapid growth for several years now, with dozens of people moving in and around the Queen City every day!
 Low levels of inventory (few homes for sale) combined with historically low interest rates and a lot more people looking for homes has led to increased buyer demand.
 As a result, the relatively few sellers putting their homes on the market are at an advantage, being able to price their home according to high demand – hence, a seller’s market.

-Here is the most recent market activity for the Charlotte Region (Canopy MLS), February 2021.
+Here is the most recent market activity for the Charlotte Region (Canopy MLS), ending March 2021.

 I’ve been fortunate to represent buyers during the Seller’s Market craze, and even a few during the COVID-19 restrictions.
 If you’re ready to buy and are feeling overwhelmed by the thought of stiff competition, bidding wars, and overpaying, don’t fret.
 While the ball is usually in the seller’s court in this type of market, with a little preparation – and ahem, a great Realtor – you can still secure the home of your dreams at a fair price.

 Read on for a few of my tips, then give me a call!

 1. Get Pre-Qualified – Better Yet – Pre-Approved for a Loan

 There’s no doubt about it, cash reigns supreme in a seller’s market, with cash offers having the advantage over loans and contingencies (Having to sell one property in order to purchase another) in multiple offer scenarios.

 However, we know, the “cash” offer is not a viable option for many homebuyers.
 If you will be obtaining a mortgage, it’s best to start your financing homework as early as possible.
 (I’m happy to recommend several qualified lenders who’ve earned my trust and with whom I’ve worked in the past.)